-Visit Evian (Rhone-Alpes, France)
+Visit Evian (Rhone-Alpes, France)Photo Gallery

-Evian is a beautiful town which took off with the discovery of its famous mineral and the first baths were built in Evian in 1824.
-With its position on the edge of Lac Leman - the biggest lake in Europe, and its proximity to the mountains and the building of some fabulous buildings in the early 19th century when baths were all the rage in Europe, Evian has a great deal for visitors to enjoy
+The town first became known to visitors with the discovery of its famous mineral water, and the first baths were built here in Evian in 1824.
+With its position on the edge of Lac Leman, the biggest lake in Europe, its proximity to the mountains, and the building of some fabulous buildings in the early 19th century when spa baths were all the rage in Europe, Evian has a great deal for visitors to enjoy

 Inside, the large hall is a beautiful airy space with coloured light entering through the large stained glass windows.
 This area was the pump room and water flowed into the red marble basins beneath each of the four statues in the room.
 Take a look at the floor which is a beautiful wooden polished floor laid out in a star pattern.
 Upstairs were treatment rooms but these are now function rooms.